 Basal cell carcinoma is the most common form of skin cancer with more than 4 million cases diagnosed each year.
 90% of non-melanoma skin cancers are associated with exposure to UV or ultraviolet radiation from the sun, and this can be prevented.
+I have had some growths and moles removed from me that were highly “abnormal”, which is one step before cancer.

 *Seek shade during the hours between 10am and 4pm when the sun is at its peak.
 This costs nothing to do!
+Even when I go to the beach I sit under the peer for my shade!

 *Do not allow your skin to burn.
 Apply SPF 30 with a broad spectrum UVA/UVB every day and every 2 hours when outside or after swimming or sweating excessively.
 Shop at discount stores for sunscreen, use coupons, and plan for this cost.

-*Keep all newborns out of the sun.
+*Keep all newborns and even young infants out of the sun.

 *Have a dermatologist check your skin every year or more frequently if recommended.
 If you can’t afford the medical bills for this type of exam, look into applying for free medical or health care programs.
 Many dermatologists participate.